-- Creating an owner-based sharing rule with the same source and target groups as an existing rule overwrites the existing rule. - Once a sharing rule has been saved, you can't change the Share with field settings when you edit the sharing rule. - Sharing rules apply to all new and existing records that meet the definition of the source - Sharing rules apply to both active and inactive users. - When you change the access levels for a sharing rule, all existing records are automatically updated to reflect the new access levels. - When you delete a sharing rule, the sharing access created by that rule is automatically removed. - When you modify which users are in a group, role, or territory, the sharing rules are reevaluated to add or remove access as necessary. - When you transfer records from one user to another, the sharing rules are reevaluated to add or remove access to the transferred records as necessary. - Making changes to sharing rules may require changing a large number of records at once.
-To process these changes efficiently, your request may be queued and you may receive an email notification when the process has completed.
+- Creating an owner-based sharing rule with the same source and target groups as an existing rule overwrites the existing rule. - Once a sharing rule has been saved, you can't change the Share with field settings when you edit the sharing rule. - Sharing rules apply to all new and existing records that meet the definition of the source data set. - Sharing rules apply to both active and inactive users. - When you change the access levels for a sharing rule, all existing records are automatically updated to reflect the new access levels - When you delete a sharing rule, the sharing access created by that rule is automatically removed. - When you modify which users are in a group, role, or territory, the sharing rules are reevaluated to add or remove access as necessary. - When you transfer records from one user to another, the sharing rules are reevaluated to add or remove access to the transferred records as necessary. - Making changes to sharing rules may require changing a large number of records at once.
+To process these changes efficiently, your request may be queued and you may receive an email notification when the process has completed. - Lead sharing rules do not automatically grant access to lead information after leads are converted into account, contact, and opportunity records.

-Account and contact sharing rules are available in: Professional Enterprise

-Professional, Enterprise, Performance, Unlimited, and Developer Editions
+Account and contact sharing rules are available in: Professional, Enterprise, Performance, Unlimited,and Developer Editions